coderadi369/Product_Dashboard_using_angularjs/README.md

 # Product_Dashboard_using_angularjs

-1) Check out the states in AngularJS.
+1) Check out the states in js/app.js.

 2) Please upload only the image in the repository ( ng-cookies have LIMIT of 4MB)